 - Wash the rice well, and soak it for at least 30 minutes.
 Drain it.

 - Bring a large pot (about 4 quarts) of water to a boil, and add 1 tbsp whole cumin seeds, cloves, salt, and rice.
 Bring to a simmer till rice is al dente, about 5 minutes or less.

 - Drain the rice immediately on a colander.

 - Heat a saucepan and toast the cumin and coriander seeds on low heat till they are aromatic.
 Let them cool and then, grind in a spice or coffee grinder or using a mortar and pestle.
 Place in a small bowl along with black cardamom, cinnamon stick, turmeric powder, cumin powder, coriander powder, red chili powder and garam masala powder.
 This can be done in advance.

 - Heat a large, heavy-bottomed pot and add oil.
 Once the oil begins to shimmer, add the thinly sliced onions and a dash of salt.
 Fry the onions on low to medium heat till they are a deep brown.
 Traditionally, you are encouraged to let them simmer on low heat for close to 25 minutes, I stick to about 10 minutes.
 Be careful not to let them burn.

 - Once the onions are evenly done, add crushed ginger and garlic, and all the spices set aside earlier.
 Fry the spices till they stop smelling raw.
 Add a splash of water to deglaze the pan if needed.
 Check for salt and adjust as needed.

 - Increase heat and add crushed tomatoes.
 Mix well and let it simmer on medium heat for about 5 minutes.

-- Add in the pomegranate seeds, and the diced chicken.
-Cover the pan with a tight lid and let it cook on medium heat for another 4 minutes.
+- Add the pomegranate seeds (if using), and the diced chicken.
+Stir on high heat for another 4 minutes.